Skip to main content

 Settings Not Taking Effect

-• Verify Settings toggle is in correct state (inherited vs custom)
+• Verify the Settings toggle is in the correct state (inherited vs custom)

 • Save changes before navigating away